BehrangBina/TrippleZero/readme.md

 The TrippleZero Online Automation Framework is designed to automate the end-to-end testing of the TrippleZero online shopping platform.
 It leverages modern tools and practices to ensure scalability, maintainability, and robustness.

+## Assumptions
+1. Login
+   - Only Testing with Stardard User
+2. ProductPurchase
+   - Only Cover one Product to cart at this stage
+   - We know what are the required validation in checkout step 2
+       - Product name
+       - Product price
+       - Information label and text
+       - Shipping Label and text
+       - Total Element  (excluding tax calculation)

 ## Project Structure
 ```
 TrippleZero.Online/